kodi-community-addons/script.skin.helper.service/README.md

 ```

 You provide the window property (or any other $INFO label as the title param.
 Note that you must replace the normal [] brackets with {}
-You can also use this approach for paths or resource images:
+At the moment it is not possible to use this approach for the new resource images addons due to a bug in Kodi: http://trac.kodi.tv/ticket/16366

 http://localhost:52307/getvarimage&amp;title=$INFO{Skin.String(MyCustomPath)}/logo.png